smblott-github/podrecast/README.md

   environment (for me, that's when cycling) the mandated volume can be too low, particularly for spoken podcasts.
-Again, [MP3Gain](http://mp3gain.sourceforge.net/) can be used to pre-boost the volume such that it can be listened to comfortably in both quiet and noisy environments.
+Again, [MP3Gain](http://mp3gain.sourceforge.net/) can be used to pre-boost the gain such that podcasts can be listened to comfortably in both quiet and noisy environments.

 ## What?